 This is the person I love being and the life I love living is the life lived from awakened Consciousness.
 By assuming this to be so, I create my person – ie Leo – as being the person I love to be, who lives the life I love to live.

-This is the highest purpose of the Conscious Intelligence meditation, i.e. adapting the principles of manifestation to live the truth of who and what we really are.
+This is the highest purpose of the Assume the Change meditation, i.e. adapting the principles of manifestation to live the truth of who and what we really are.

 The surprising ordinariness of enlightenment